Promoting Employee Wellness During Times of Change

 Last modified on October 2nd, 2020

-The ongoing COVID-19 pandemic has touched all our lives in some way, both personally and professionally which is why employee wellness during times of change is so essential.
+The COVID-19 pandemic touched all our lives in some way, both personally and professionally which is why employee wellness during times of change is so essential.
 Businesses across the country are having to make difficult decisions to keep their doors open, from reducing work hours to moving employees to a work-from-home basis.
 For most, these changes were sudden and unexpected – and adapting to the new normal, however temporary, will require some adjustment.

 In times of uncertainty, it’s important for employers to provide the resources and guidance their workers need to stay healthy, safe and productive.
 According to a recent survey conducted by Gartner, roughly 88% of organizations have introduced work-from-home provisions to reduce the risk of widespread infection.
 For many employees, this will be the first time they’ve had to work remotely and adjusting to a new environment – even one from home can be challenging.